A Guide to Creating a Daily Uniform in 6 Steps

 Having a daily uniform doesn't necessarily mean wearing the exact same items everyday (though to each his own).

-You'll have to consider your budget and think about which items you'll need quite a few of because it would be too much to keep them clean (e.g. white button down shirts), and which items you only need a few of because you can easily wear them frequently (e.g. dark rinse skinny jeans).
+You'll have to consider your budget and think about which items you'll need quite a few of because it would be too much to keep them clean (e.g. white tees), and which items you only need a few of because you can easily wear them frequently (e.g. black jeans).

-The great thing about the daily uniform concept, however, is that it is inherently budget-friendly.
+The great thing about the daily uniform concept is that it is inherently budget-friendly.
 Wearing the same thing allows you to significantly cut down on shopping and will save you hundreds (if not thousands) of dollars each season.

 6. create a go-to BRAND list

 Take some time to construct a list of go-to brands that have the basics you need.
-Brands or retailers such as Cuyana, Theory, Vince, and Steven Alan have stylish minimalist apparel that can help you build a classic, yet unique, look.
+Brands or retailers such as Everlane, Theory, and Vince have stylish minimalist apparel that can help you build a classic yet unique look.

 And, again, even if you don't have a minimalist aesthetic you should still have a list of favorite brands handy so when it's time to refresh your daily uniform you know exactly where to go.